The Church of the Brethren family life ministry

 The Church of the Brethren joins more than 200 other religious denominations and organizations in supporting the National Observance of Children's Sabbaths®.

-Connecting Generations is a monthly meditation about aging.
+Connecting Generations is an occasional meditation about aging.
 While written specifically with older adults in mind, people of all ages are encouraged to read it and think about the issues each edition addresses.

 Each Connecting Generations contains a scripture, meditation, and prayer about some aspect of growing older: spiritual tasks of aging, role changes, the challenge of caregiving, transitions, and leaving our legacy.
 There are also several questions to think about and discuss with your friends, family, and members of your faith community, as well as reading suggestions related to the topic.

-You can receive Connecting Generations by e-mail each month or download a PDF of each edition by visiting the Connecting Generations webpage.
+You can receive Connecting Generations by e-mail or download a PDF of each edition by visiting the Connecting Generations webpage.

 End-of-life decision making: video resource available